 One semester of the English requirement is met with Expos.
-(Students who take Expos 10 and Expos 20 have met the full requirement of two semesters of English.)
+(Students who are recommended for Expos 10 and go on to take Expos 20 have met the full requirement of two semesters of English.)
 For many medical schools, the second semester can be met with English or Literature courses, many Humanities courses, or with some General Education courses.